 - Another staffing must be held within 30 days of the initial staffing.
 The SCDDSN Regional Center Staff will coordinate this second meeting.
-The Waiver Case Manager, District Office SCDDSN Staff (if applicable), responsible party/family (if applicable), and Regional Center Staff must be present at the staffing.
-Discussions will be held again regarding the participant's progress, and a decision will be made as to whether or not the participant will continue to receive Institutional Respite or if the team recommends admission to an ICF/IID. - If it is decided that the participant will continue to receive Institutional Respite, the Waiver Case Manager will notify the Waiver Program Coordinator and the Director of Service Coordination and Plan Development at SCDDSN Central Office of this decision.
-This may be done via e-mail.
-The Waiver Case Manager must request approval of the additional units from the SCDDSN Waiver Administration Division.
-Upon approval, a new electronic authorization must be completed and submitted to the institutional respite provider. - If the team recommends that the participant be admitted to an ICF/IID, the procedures outlined above must be followed.
+The Waiver Case Manager, responsible party/family (if applicable), and Regional Center Staff must be present at the staffing.
+Discussions will be held again regarding the participant's progress, and a decision will be made as to whether or not the participant will continue to receive Institutional Respite or if the team recommends admission to an ICF/IID. - o If it is decided that the participant will continue to receive Institutional Respite, the Waiver Case Manager must request approval of the additional units from the SCDDSN Waiver Administration Division.
+Upon approval, a new electronic authorization must be completed and submitted to the institutional respite provider. - o If the team recommends that the participant be admitted to an ICF/IID, the procedures outlined above must be followed.